Phil Hearn: Blogger, Writer & Founder of MRDC Software Ltd.

 How easy is it to switch from Quantum to MRDCL?

 I have always admired Quantum as a market research analysis program.
-It is still powerful enough to process most survey tabulations, but after almost 20 years without development, its position has slipped.
-Whilst still functionally strong, modern releases of Windows do not support Quantum.
-The alternatives are few with MRDCL, Merlin and Uncle being the main choices.
+It is still powerful enough to process most survey tabulations, but its position has unsurprisingly slipped after 25 years without development.
+The problem is that Quantum is not built for modern data processing.
+Whilst still functionally strong, no developments have been implemented to meet modern data processing needs.
+The alternatives are few, with MRDCL, Merlin and Uncle being the main choices.

 The necessity of reading Excel workbooks

-Quantum’s lack of development means that it cannot read everyday tools like Excel workbooks.
+Quantum’s lack of development means it cannot read everyday tools like Excel workbooks.
 So much information is conveyed in workbooks – brand lists, non-survey data, coded data, lookups, code lists etc. – it’s a necessity, in our view, that tabulation software can read Excel workbooks without having to paste the lists into text files.
-Merlin and Uncle have not added such important tools.
+Merlin and Uncle have more surprsingly not added such essential tools.

-Switching from any serious software system in any business is not a trivial issue.
-Legacy systems mean that caution is needed and there is a natural temptation to postpone the day when change takes place because there will be some hardship.
+Switching from any serious software system in any business is not trivial.
+Legacy systems mean that caution is needed, and there is a natural temptation to postpone the day when change takes place because there will be some hardship.
 The three key questions are: –

-1. How hard is it to convert long term Quantum projects?
+• How hard is it to convert long-term Quantum projects?

-3. How long will take for staff to be proficient in the new system?
+• How long will it take for staff to be proficient in the new system?

 Transferring projects from Quantum to MRDCL